FAQ’s for Food Service Directors

 All our concentrate bottles are color-coded to reduce the chance of products with allergens from accidentally being placed in the incorrect dispenser slot.
 We recommend that food services label slots in the dispenser with a sticker of the corresponding color to provide an additional visual cue.

 We cannot entirely eliminate the possibility of cross-contact during the dispensing process (e.g., splashing, cleaning).
 All beverages served from a dispenser contain all allergens that are also served from that dispenser.

 Uproot covers the cost of purchase, installation, and servicing for each dispenser, including an annual preventative maintenance.
 The food service is responsible for providing a filtered water line and electricity to the dispenser.
 We are happy to work with locations that would prefer to purchase and maintain their dispenser(s) independently; please contact us at email@example.com for more details.

 Our dispenser is identical to a juice dispenser.
 We provide 1-gallon bottles of plant milk base that load quickly and easily into the front of the dispenser.
 For each bottle of concentrate, 3 or more gallons of chilled, ready to drink beverage are dispensed.

 Daily, the surfaces and nozzles of the dispenser must must be wiped and sanitized.
 Every three days, the internals of the dispenser must be cleaned and sanitized.
 This includes breaking down some components and flushing the dispenser with sanitizer.

 These requirements are similar to those for juice dispensers.
-Details can be found in the Cleaning Procedures Document
+Details can be found in our Cleaning Procedures Document.